-Oil.
-You may have heard that it’s a non-renewable resource.
-And you already know how much the global economy depends on it.
-So won’t the price of oil keep rising, you ask?
-In this article we’ll go over the pros and cons of buying oil futures and explain why it’s riskier than it may seem but also why it could be a great investment.
+You may have heard that oil is a non-renewable resource and you already know how much the global economy depends on it.
+So you may think that the price of oil will always be on the rise.
+In this article, we’ll go over the pros and cons of buying oil futures and explain why it’s riskier than it may seem but also why it could be a great investment.
 When you buy oil futures, you’re betting money that you know how the price of oil will change in the future.
 You may want to consider working with a financial advisor to determine whether this is a good option for your portfolio.

 How Oil Futures Work